-Duodenal Perforation: Causes, Symptoms, And Treatment
+Duodenal Perforation: Symptoms, Causes, Diagnosis and Treatment

-Types Of Duodenal Perforation
+What are the Types Of Duodenal Perforation?

 Peptic ulcer perforations are commonly due to underlying conditions like Helicobacter pylori infection and nonsteroidal anti-inflammatory drug use.
 Traumatic perforations can result from accidents or physical assault, while iatrogenic perforations may occur during surgeries or endoscopic procedures.
 Spontaneous perforations are rare but can be linked to severe underlying diseases.
 Each type requires prompt medical attention to prevent complications.